 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Carthage College is located in the suburban setting of Kenosha, Wisconsin, less than an hour from Chicago and Milwaukee.
+Carthage College is located in the suburban setting of Kenosha, Wisconsin, in the suburbs of Chicago and Milwaukee.

 If you want to see Carthage College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 94 to Kenosha, or book a flight to the nearest airport, Mitchell International.